 What is Follicular Lymphoma?

-The good news is that, unlike other cancers, FL is considered indolent, meaning it tends to progress slowly.
-This unique behaviour allows patients to go through periods of active disease, experiencing symptoms that may necessitate treatment, followed by periods during which no immediate action is required.
+The good news is that, unlike other cancers, follicular lymphoma is considered indolent, meaning it tends to progress slowly.
+This unique behavior allows patients to go through periods of active disease, experiencing symptoms that may necessitate treatment, followed by periods during which no immediate action is required.

 For this reason, many doctors describe FL as highly treatable, but difficult (if not impossible) to cure.
 But at the Follicular Lymphoma Foundation, we believe that with dedicated fundraising, research and development, a cure is just around the corner.